danielehc/katacoda-scenarios/secure_consul_acl/step3.md

-Once ACLs have been bootstrapped you can use the bootstrap token to complete the configuration.
+Once ACLs have been bootstrapped, you can use the bootstrap token to complete the configuration.

-Until the token is not set for Consul operations you will not be able to perform operations or you will be presented only with a subset of results.
+If the token is not set in the CONSUL_HTTP_TOKEN environment variable, or passed as a a command line option, you will not be able to perform operations, or you will be presented only with a subset of results.

 `consul members`{{execute T1}}